What does the Court do?

 How does the Court resolve disputes?

-The Court has a Chairman who has the status of a judge of the Court of Session.
+The Court has a Chairman who has the status of a judge of the Court of Session, and a Deputy Chairman who is a sheriff.
 The Court is therefore well able to deal with difficult cases and disputes involving questions of law.
-However, the main work of the Court is carried out by its other three Members.
-They are not lawyers.
+The other Members of the Court are not lawyers.
 These members are chosen for their agricultural expertise, and their ability to deal with cases in a proper judicial manner.
-They may be regarded, in a sense, as highly skilled arbiters.

 Court staff, with the assistance of Court Members where necessary, give careful attention to the best way of dealing with all disputes that come into the Court.
 We try to avoid undue formality and expense.
 Where possible, we dispose of matters in writing on the basis of written submissions.
 The Members will often inspect the land in question to be sure that they have a proper understanding of the nature of the dispute.